Counseling Psychology Master’s Degree (M.S.)

 Other Application Deadlines:

-Applications for the Counseling Psychology program will be reviewed beginning on March 15 for fall admissions and October 15 for spring admissions.
+Applications for the counseling psychology program will be reviewed beginning on March 15 for fall admissions and Oct.
+15 for spring admissions.
 Applications received by these dates will receive priority and will be processed before registration so new students can register on time for a better selection of classes.
-After the priority deadlines, applications will be reviewed when they are received and students will be admitted based on space available in the program.
+After the priority deadlines, applications will be reviewed when they are received, and students will be admitted based on space available in the program.